Created on Thursday, 17 June 2010 08:07

 In fact, during the campaign of 2008, three candidates were backed by Wall Street: Obama, Hillary Clinton and John McCain.
 If you look at the rhetoric, the most promising was John Edwards.
 Too bad he turned out to be a jerk.

 SPIEGEL ONLINE: But Obama has been very verbal about his criticism of Wall Street.

 Ellsberg: His actions are totally uncoupled from his public statements.
 I don't even listen anymore.
 He has turned 180 degrees.
-Another example: His promise to filibuster a law giving the phone companies legal immunity for any role they played in the Bush's domestic eavesdropping program.
-Then he not only voted not to filibuster it, he also voted for the law — against the wishes of his backers.
+Another example: His promise to filibuster a law giving the phone companies legal immunity for any role they played in Bush's domestic eavesdropping program.
+Then he not only voted not to filibuster it, but he also voted for the law — against the wishes of his backers.